hsmaan/light-seq/README.md

 ```bash
 ./lightseq.sh
 ```
 The script will have a series of prompts asking for the filepaths, filetypes, and type of analysis the user wants to conduct.
-In each case, the pipeline should produce a VCF file in the user-specified working directory.
+In each case, the pipeline should produce a VCF file in the user-specified working directory, except in the case where adapter trimming is performed, then the resulting VCF file will be in the 'good' folder within the user-specified working directory.

 ## Troubleshooting FAQ